 Hosted by Victoriana Magazine.
 Victorian clothing is featured in photographs, prints, and articles.
 Refer to the prints and images but be careful about authenticity.
 Be wary of the articles and other text.

-UK-centered site that contains 890 content rich, illustrated pages of Fashion History, Costume History, Clothing, Fashions and Social History.
+UK-centered site that contains content rich, illustrated pages of Fashion History, Costume History, Clothing, Fashions and Social History.
 Covers the Regency Period (late 18th-early 19th c) - 1990s.
+Hobbyist (not specialist) website which is cluttered with advertisements.